 Physical Education IA Semester 1 will be offered in the fall.
 It is designed for students who are interested in team sports and individual sports.
 Units will include conditioning, flag football, ultimate Frisbee, basketball, health fitness, racket sports, and volleyball.

-Physical Education IA Semester 2

-.50 credit/1 semester Grade 9-12

 Physical Education IA Semester 2 will be offered in the spring semester.
 It is designed for students who are interested in team and individual sports.
 Adventure Education will be the 1st unit of the spring semester.
 Adventure Education emphasizes team building, problem solving, and confidence building.
 Highlights of this unit will include a low and high ropes course as well as a climbing wall.
 Other units will be softball, orienteering, floor hockey, and soccer.

-Physical Education IB Semester 1

-.50 credit/1 semester Grade 9-12
+Physical Education IB .50 credit/1 semester Grade 9-12

 Physical Education 1B Semester 1 will be offered in the fall semester.
 It is designed as an introductory course for students who are looking to establish a healthier lifestyle.
 Units will include: golf, walking, bowling, flag football, recreational volleyball, basketball, health fitness, and yoga.

-Physical Education IB Semester 2

-.50 credit/1 semester Grade 9-12

 Physical Education IB Semester 2 will be offered in the spring semester.
 Adventure Education will be the 1st unit of the spring semester.
 Adventure Education emphasizes team building, problem solving, and confidence building.
 Highlights of this unit include a low and high ropes course and a climbing wall.
 Other units will include softball, floor hockey, and soccer.

-Health

-.50 credit/1 semester Grade 10
+Health .50 credit/1 semester Grade 9-12